High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Capacity Expansion Planning

 \subsection{Notations}

-The symbols $ \mathbb{R} $ and $ \mathbb{Z} $ denote the sets of real continuous and integral numbers, respectively.
+The symbols $ \mathbb{R} $ and $ \mathbb{Z} $ denote sets of real continuous and integral numbers, respectively.
 The symbol $ \mathbb{R}^N $ denotes the space of $N$-dimensional real vectors.
-The symbol $\mathbb{R}_+$ denotes the space of real numbers with non-negative entries.
+The symbol $\mathbb{R}_+$ denotes the space of real numbers with non-negative values.
 The symbol $| \cdot |$ is the absolute value operator if the argument is a scalar or vector; otherwise, it is the cardinality of a measurable set.
+Transmission branches consist of transmission lines and transformers.